FIGHT FOR ZERO LEADERS, GRASSROOTS MEMBERS, ALLIES & VOLUNTEERS

-Stel Bailey is the Chief Executive Director of Fight For Zero, leader of the National PFAS Contamination Coalition (NPCC), and a nationally recognized environmental health advocate who has worked as an assistant environmentalist collecting water and soil samples to gather critical data.
+Stel Bailey is the Chief Executive Director of Fight for Zero, a National PFAS Contamination Coalition (NPCC) Co' Facilitator, and a nationally recognized environmental health advocate who is a cancer cluster survivor and community leader passionate about protecting Florida's natural resources and human health.

 Bailey's life took an unthinkable turn in 2013 when her father, brother, the family dog, uncle, and herself were diagnosed with cancer without a family history.
 Their case was so unique that they had genetic testing, which showed no mutation genes, indicating they did not have an increased risk of developing the disease.
 It was documented in Bailey's medical records that her cancer was likely environmentally caused.

-Determined to find answers, Bailey began crowdsourcing cancer cases where she grew up on Florida's space coast in Brevard County.
+Determined to find answers, Bailey began crowdsourcing cancer cases where she grew up in Brevard County on Florida's space coast.
 As she publicly shared her family's case, she connected with others across Florida impacted by diseases in unusual ways.

 Through extensive research, Bailey learned that her family was exposed to man-made substances and legacy contamination from the Department of Defense and space industry activities.
 There was careless dumping of hazardous chemicals into the county's waterways, multiple cancer cluster investigations dating back to the 1970s, ALS and other disease cluster concerns, and in 1978 the drinking water in Brevard County was rated the worst in the United States.